mBednarz92/DETicketReader/README.md

 ## Input Data

--CACertificate - String value containings certificate from external source -Input data - String Value of data, must be in hex format and hex sould be separated by space.
+- CACertificate - String value containings certificate from external source
+- Input data - String Value of data, must be in hex format and hex sould be separated by space.

 Example: